Criston Cole's Choice to [SPOILER] Could Have Dire Repercussions in 'House of the Dragon'

 In the world that George R.R.
 Martin has created, marriage is almost always political, especially when it’s between those close to the Iron Throne.
 So, Viserys (Paddy Considine) demands that Rhaenyra marry her cousin, Laenor Velaryon (Theo Nate).
 But both Laenor and Rhaenyra have their own interests.
 Laenor has an affair with his favorite knight, Ser Joffrey, and Rhaenyra has an affair with her own sworn protector, Ser Criston.

 As Princess Rhaenyra heads back to Westeros with Ser Criston for the wedding, Criston questions their relationship.
-He asks her to run away with him, and she admits that she never has any intention to do so.
-But she says they can continue their affair, and Criston asks if he’s just her “whore.”
-He’s angry that he broke his knight’s vow and got nothing in return.
+He asks her to run away with him, and she rejects him.
+Rhaenyra says they can continue their affair, and Criston asks if he’s just her “whore.”
+He’s angry that he broke his knight’s vow for their relationship, and her rejection makes it seem she doesn't care about him as much as he does her.

 Article continues below advertisement